Haim Kantorovitch: Death and legacy

 Haim Kantorovitch died on August 17, 1936, at a sanitarium operated by the Workman's Circle in Liberty, New York.
 His body was returned to New York City, where it lay in state for two days in the auditorium of the Young Circle League, located at 15 Union Square in New York City.
 A funeral was held on Friday, August 21 in that same location.

-A measured and intelligent man, Kantorovitch's death oddly parallel the October 1933 death from tuberculosis of his equivalent in the Old Guard faction, Morris Hillquit.
-Devoid of these two respected leaders, more acrimonious voices held sway for both factions in the Socialist Party and a party split soon followed with Old Guard leaders Louis Waldman and James Oneal exiting the party to form the Social Democratic Federation during the second half of 1936.
-Those remaining in the Socialist Party were rent with several other factional divisions and the membership of the party atrophied as a result of factional warfare and expulsions.
+Kantorovitch's death was oddly parallel to the October 1933 death from tuberculosis of his equivalent in the Old Guard faction, Morris Hillquit.
+Devoid of these two respected leaders, more acrimonious voices held sway within both factions of the Socialist Party.
+A split soon followed, with Old Guard leaders Louis Waldman and James Oneal exiting the party to form the Social Democratic Federation during the second half of 1936.
+Those remaining in the Socialist Party were rent by several other factional divisions, and the party's membership atrophied as a result of factional warfare and expulsions.

 Kantorovitch's colleague David Berenberg eulogized his co-worker in an article published shortly after his death: